Concepts

 - Backup: IBM Spectrum Protect Plus, for backup orchestration and storage.

-This architecture is based on the VersaStack model, a collaboration between Cisco and IBM, ensuring broad compatibility with leading software vendors.
+This architecture is based on the VersaStack model, a partnership between Cisco and IBM, ensuring extensive compatibility with major software vendors.

-Although fully automated through APIs and a Terraform provider, Cloud Temple's IaaS offering provides a unique infrastructure:
+Although fully automated via APIs and a Terraform provider, Cloud Temple's IaaS product offers a unique infrastructure:

-- Dedicated resources: Compute blades, storage volumes, and software stacks (virtualization, backup, firewalling, etc.) are never shared among clients.
+- Dedicated resources: Compute blades, storage volumes, and software stacks (virtualization, backup, firewalling, etc.) are never shared among customers.

-- Maximum predictability: You control virtualization rates, IOPS pressure on storage, and benefit from clear, consumption-based monthly billing.
+- Maximum predictability: You control virtualization ratios, IOPS load on storage, and benefit from clear, monthly consumption-based billing.

-The platform is certified SecNumCloud by the ANSSI, ensuring a high level of automation and security.
+The platform is certified SecNumCloud by ANSSI, ensuring a high level of automation and security.

-- Dedicated and on-demand computing resources (CPU, RAM).
+- Dedicated and on-demand compute resources (CPU, RAM).

 - On-demand storage (multiple classes available).